xd7fx/Create-a-web-page-to-display-stored-data-last-value-/README.md

 # Command Control Panel

 This project is a simple web application that allows users to control a device by sending commands (forward, backward, left, right, stop) to a server.
-The commands are stored in a MySQL database and can be viewed on a confirmation page.
+The commands are stored in a database managed by phpMyAdmin and can be viewed on a confirmation page.

 ## Prerequisites